alandtse/alexa_media_player/README.md

 # What This Is:

-This is a custom component to allow control of Amazon Alexa devices in [Homeassistant](https://home-assistant.io) using the unofficial Alexa API.
+This is a custom component to allow control of Amazon Alexa devices in [Home Assistant](https://home-assistant.io) using the unofficial Alexa API.
 Please note this mimics the Alexa app but Amazon may cut off access at anytime.

 # What It Does: